FYSETC/FYSETC-Cheetah/README.md

 - Click "Port" to select the port of your USB

-- Select `Bootloader-STM32F103.hex` in the `Code File For Online ISP:` edit box.
-There is bootloader file named `Bootloader-STM32F103.hex` beside this `README` file.
+- Select `firmware.hex` in the `Code File For Online ISP:` edit box.
+This the firmware you built.
+There is pre-build firmware file named `klipper.hex` on [github](https://github.com/FYSETC/FYSETC-Cheetah/tree/master/firmware/Klipper/Cheetah-v1.2) or [gitee](https://gitee.com/fysetc/FYSETC-Cheetah/tree/master/firmware/Klipper/Cheetah-v1.2).
+If you use marlin, pre-build firmware is on [github](https://github.com/FYSETC/FYSETC-Cheetah/tree/master/examples/Ender-3) or [gitee](https://gitee.com/fysetc/FYSETC-Cheetah/tree/master/examples/Ender-3).

 - At last, click  `Start ISP(p)` button to upload the firmware.